novacrazy/fast_polynomial/README.md

 ## Disadvantages

-Horner's method is simpler and can be more numerically stable compared to Estrin's scheme.
-However, this crate makes use of Fused Multiply-Add (FMA) where possible and when specified by the crate features.
-Using FMA avoids intermediate rounding errors and even improves performance, so the downsides are minimal.
-Very high-degree polynomials (100+ degree) suffer more.
+Estrin's scheme is slightly more numerically unstable for very high-degree polynomials.
+However, using FMA and the provided rational polynomial evaluation routines both improve numerical stability.

 ## Additional notes

 Using `poly_array` can be significantly more performant for fixed-degree polynomials.
-In optimized builds, the monomorphized codegen will be nearly ideal and avoid unecessary branching.
+In optimized builds, the monomorphized codegen will be nearly ideal and avoid unnecessary branching.

 However, should you need to evaluate multiple polynomials with the same X value, the `polynomials` module exists to provide direct fixed-degree functions that allow the reuse of powers of X up to degree-15.